-Appendix E - Rouge River Collaborative IDEP, Section D. As-built plans for utilities and developments are maintained by the Village and can be found at Village Hall.
+Appendix E - Rouge River Collaborative IDEP, Section D. As-built plans for utilities and developments are maintained by the Village and its engineering consultant.

 62. Provide the reference to the procedure submitted above for updating and revising the inventory in Question 60 and map (or maps) identified in Question 61 as facilities and structural storm water controls are added, removed, or no longer owned or operated by the applicant in the attachment above.
 A suggested timeframe for updating/revising the inventory and map(s) is 30 days following adding/removing a facility or structural storm water control.